frankmayer/ArangoDB-PHP-Core/README.md

 #####Contributing

-As the project is very fresh and in a highly experimental state, it's not yet open to pull requests.
+As the project is still in a highly experimental state, it's not yet open to pull requests.
 But I'd love to see contributions after the initial experimental phase is over. :)
 I'll let you know via this readme and my Twitter-feed: https://twitter.com/frankmayer_ Thanks !!

 ###### Major Todo's:
+- [ ] stabilize contracts for interoperability
 - [ ] stabilize plugin API
 - [x] implement ArangoDB authentication
 - [ ] implement basic tracer plugin